 The society engages a paid contractor - John Hodgson of Mellor, assisted by a volunteer - Ted Wolfe of Macclesfield, for the heavy jobs, such as erecting new signposts, which can be distant from roads.
 The efforts of the team are supplemented from time to time by other members of the society.

 The society contributes towards the cost of new or replacement footbridges on public footpaths which have fallen into disrepair.
 Certain criteria have to be met before any donation is approved by the trustees.
-Our bridges team develops suggestions and negotiates with the relevant authority over the extent and cost of the work to be carried out.
+Nigel develops suggestions and negotiates with the relevant authority over the extent and cost of the work to be carried out.
 The work is organised and executed by contractors working for the authority.
-On completion, the bridges team is involved with the arrangements for a hand-over ceremony and for publicity in the local press.
+On completion, Nigel is involved with the arrangements for a hand-over ceremony and for publicity in the local press.